Dufferin Street: Queen Street to Eglinton Avenue

 North of Queen Street West, Dufferin is primarily residential on both sides, with the large Dufferin Mall on the west side of Dufferin, south of Bloor Street.
 This was the former site of the Dufferin Park Racetrack.
 Across the street from the mall is the Dufferin Grove city park.
 From Queen Street north to College Street, the neighbourhood is known as Little Portugal.
 North of College, and west of Dufferin is the former village of Brockton and on the east is the Dufferin Grove neighbourhood, named after the park on the east side of Dufferin.
-Dufferin station is located at Dufferin and Bloor Street on Line 2 Bloor–Danforth of the Toronto subway system.
+Dufferin station is located at Dufferin Street and Bloor Street on Line 2 Bloor–Danforth of the Toronto subway system.

 From Bloor Street to Davenport Road, Dufferin is lined with homes built from the 1920s to post-World War II.
 The Galleria Shopping Centre is located on the west side of Dufferin and on the south side of Dupont Street.
 The neighbourhood west of Dufferin in this area is known as Wallace Emerson, while on the east it is known as Dovercourt Park.
 North of Davenport, Dufferin ascends the former Lake Iroquois shoreline escarpment.
 North of the escarpment, the street continues to be residential on both sides north to Eglinton Avenue West.
-Between Rogers Road and Eglinton Avenue West, Dufferin crosses two steep ravines.
+Between Rogers Road and Eglinton Avenue West, Dufferin Street crosses two steep ravines.
+Fairbank station is located at Dufferin Street and Eglinton Avenue on Line 5 Eglinton of the Toronto subway system.

 Dufferin Street is eight lanes wide in the vicinity of Highway 401.